zwave-js/node-red-contrib-zwave-js/README.md

 ## Node config (Advanced Driver Settings)
 **Custom CFG Dir**
 Z-Wave JS allows a custom directory, that will be used to search for additonal Device configuration files.
-Note: if an internal device config is found to have the same identifiers, the one in the custom folder will take priority.
+Note: if an internal device config is found to have the same identifiers, the one in the directory folder will take priority.
+Please also note, the specified directory will be recursively scanned.

 **Disk IO Throttle**
 If using **Unmanaged** Mode (see further down), the values received from **GetValue**, will be from a cache.